Nowela Auparay

 Nowela Elizabeth Mikhelia Auparay (born 19 December 1987) is an Indonesian singer and winner of the eighth season of Indonesian Idol.

 Career

 Nowela was born in Wamena, Papua.
-Her father is of Papuan descent and her mother is Batak descent.
+Her father is of Papua New Guinean descent, and her mother is of Batak descent.
 After graduating from high school, she worked as a café singer for six years before participating in the eighth season of Indonesian Idol.